-The OCC was endorsed by Heads of State and Government at the Washington Summit in 1999.
+The Operations Capabilities Concept (OCC) was endorsed by Heads of State and Government at the Washington Summit in 1999.
 Taking into account lessons learned and practical experience gained from NATO-led operations, the OCC seeks to improve the interoperability of partner forces, reinforce their operational capabilities and enable the Alliance to put together tailored force packages to mount and sustain NATO-led Crisis Response Operations as well as any other NATO-led operations.
 At the Wales Summit in 2014, Heads of State and Government decided to evolve NATO's partnership frameworks with a more differentiated approach.
 The result was the:

 - Partnership Interoperability Initiative (PlI)